HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 The service worker interface also allows listening to some events to handle user interactions on notifications.
 [Figure 4](#fig-4) shows that `notificationclick` (which captures clicks on notifications) is used by 45.64% of desktop and 46.62% of mobile PWAs. `notificationclose` is used less frequently: 5.98% of desktop and 6.34% of mobile PWAs.
 This is expected as there are fewer use cases where it makes sense to listen for the notification "close" event, than for notification "clicks".

-<p class="note">Note: It's interesting to see that service worker notification events (e.g. <code>push</code>, <code>notificationclick</code>) have even more usage the <code>pushManager</code> property, which is used, for example, to request permission for WebPush notifications (via <code>pushManager.subscribe</code>).
-One of the reasons for this might be that some sites have implemented WebPush and decided to roll them back at some point, by eliminating the code to request permission for them, but leaving the service worker code unchanged.</p>
+<p class="note">Note: It's interesting to see that service worker notification events (e.g., <code>push</code>, <code>notificationclick</code>) have even more usage the <code>pushManager</code> property, which is used, for example, to request permission for web push notifications (via <code>pushManager.subscribe</code>).
+One of the reasons for this might be that some sites have implemented web push and decided to roll them back at some point, by eliminating the code to request permission for them, but leaving the service worker code unchanged.</p>

 ### Web Push notification acceptance rates

 For a notification to be useful it has to be <a hreflang="en" href="https://developers.google.com/web/fundamentals/push-notifications">timely, precise, and relevant</a>.
 At the moment of showing the prompt to request permission, the user needs to understand the value of the service.
-Good notification updates have to provide something useful to the users, and related to the reason why the permission was granted.
+Good notification updates have to provide something useful to the users and related to the reason why the permission was granted.

 The following chart comes from the [Chrome UX Report](./methodology#chrome-ux-report) and shows the acceptance rates for notifications permission prompts: